malavolti/eccs2/README.md

 * `/api/fedstats`
 * `/api/fedstats?reg_auth=https://reg.auth.example.org`:

 # Utility for web interface

 The available dates are provided by the first and the last file created into the `output/` directory

-To clean the ECCS2 results from files older than last 7 days use:
+To clean the ECCS2 results from files older than last 7 days use (modify it on your needs):

 * `clean7daysOldFiles.sh`

+# Utility for developers

+## ECCS2 API Development Server

+* `cd $HOME/eccs2 ; ./api.py`

 # Authors